Chapter 4 Bayesian regression models

 ## [,1] [,2]

-Last, calculate the difference between trials, and report mean and 95% quantiles.
+The final step is to calculate the difference between trials, and report the mean and the 95% credible interval.

 quantile(effect_beginning_ms, c(0.025, 0.975)))